ussamaRehman/ussamaRehman/README.md

 - 👋 Hi, I’m @ussamaRehman
 - 👀 I’m interested in ML and Blockchain
 - 🌱 I’m currently learning ML and Blockchain applications
-- 💞️ I’m looking to collaborate on React/React Native apps
+- 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me breakdown20200@gmail.com

 <!---